-- Refrigerate leftover beef stroganoff in an airtight container for up to 3 days.
+- Refrigerate leftover beef stroganoff in an airtight container for up to three days.

 - To freeze beef stroganoff, transfer the cooked beef and sauce in freezer bags or containers.
-Label the stroganoff with name and date and freeze for up to 3 months.
+Label the stroganoff with name and date and freeze for up to three months.

 - Make It Ahead: Brown the mushrooms, onions, and ground beef.
 Refrigerate the mixture in a covered container.
 Next day, transfer the ground beef mixture to a skillet and heat until hot and proceed with the recipe.

-- Pork Stroganoff: Replace the ground beef with lean ground pork or diced pork loin.
+- Replace the ground beef with lean ground pork or diced pork loin.
 Brown the pork thoroughly and then continue with the recipe.

-- Chicken or Turkey Stroganoff: Replace the ground beef with diced chicken or turkey.
+- Replace the ground beef with diced chicken or turkey.
 Brown the poultry until cooked through and then proceed with the recipe.